California Gov. Brown signs “granny unit” bill to provide more affordable housing

 The White House’s Housing Development Toolkit cited California’s actions to reduce barriers and called for allowing more accessory dwelling units to help meet the affordable housing challenge.

 “Accessory dwelling units offer one solution to this challenge by facilitating intergenerational living arrangements and allowing more seniors to age in place, something that nearly 90 percent of older Americans desire for themselves and their families,” the report said.

-A 2015 University of California, Berkeley Center for Community Innovation study found a substantial market of Bay Area homeowners interested in building an accessory unit, but a significant number were deterred by unnecessary regulatory barriers.
+A 2015 University of California, Berkeley Center for Community Innovation study found a substantial market of Bay Area homeowners who figured out how to buy shiba inu coin interested in building an accessory unit, but a significant number were deterred by unnecessary regulatory barriers.
 Attesting to the economic benefits the bill will provide, the California Chamber of Commerce placed SB 1069 on its “job creator” list of state legislation.